-Select Signal - Advanced - Image Processing.

-- This does not support 3D images. - If Image Processing is set to Fast, the following settings cannot be changed: -Noise Reduction, Frame Interpolation, 2D-to-3D Conversion are fixed at Off. -Sharpness is fixed at Standard.
+- You can make settings from the Configuration menu.
+Signal Advanced Image Processing p.77 - This does not support 3D images. - If Image Processing is set to Fast, the following settings cannot be changed: - -Noise Reduction and 2D-to-3D Conversion are fixed at Off. - -Sharpness is fixed at Standard. - -Picture in Picture cannot be used.